 Now that you understand the basics behind an effective email campaign, let’s talk about how to take things to the next level.

-Specifically, that involves using segmentation and analytics to start refining your broadcasts and generating even better results than you would with a basic campaign.
+Specifically, using segmentation and analytics to refine your broadcasts and generate even better results than a basic campaign.

 We’ve talked before about the importance of analytics in web copy, and email is no different.

-Every service provider I’ve ever worked with provides complimentary analytics.
+Every email service provider I’ve ever worked with provides complimentary analytics.

-Though they’re all important, the 3 most important to me are open rate, click-through rate, and unsubscribes.
+Though they’re all important, the three most important are open rate, click-through rate, and unsubscribes.
 Let’s break down each one and see what there is to learn from it.

 First, your open rate explains how many people open your emails.
 It’s based on a single invisible tracking pixel that loads when someone clicks on your message.